-Even under the weakest form of market efficiency, true arbitrage, or a risk-free profit after fees, should not exist.
-Some arbitrage occurs between bookies and between bookies and exchanges, largely due to the structural differences between bookies and exchanges; one key distinction is the ability of exchanges to absorb new information instantaneously as bookie prices move more slowly [Franck et al. 2013, Strumpf 2003].
+Even under the weakest form of market efficiency, true arbitrage, or a risk-free profit after fees, should not exist; yet, we consistently observed executable net profits of between 1 and 5 percent, even after reasonable estimation of the associated transaction costs and risks.
+Some arbitrage occurs between bookies and between bookies and exchanges, largely due to the structural differences between bookies and exchanges; for example, exchanges to absorb new information instantaneously while bookie prices move more slowly (Franck et al., 2013; Strumpf, 2003).
 Between exchanges, someone should buy the cheaper contract, raising its price, and sell the higher-priced contract, lowering its price, until the price differential is less than any fees and overhead.
-Yet between-market price misalignment exists for numerous contracts.
+Yet between-exchange price misalignment exists for numerous contracts.
 For months leading up to the U.S. Presidential election, we documented numerous opportunities to buy contracts in one exchange and sell the same contract in another exchange for more money.
 We found occurrences in high-liquidity markets, including the major party nomination markets and general election markets, as well as in low-liquidity markets like the state-by-state primaries.
-We consistently observed executable net profits of between 1 and 5 percent, even after reasonable estimation of the associated transaction costs and risks.

-The order book does not capture all of the demand supporting a price misalignment, only the publicly declared limit orders.
-Thus the order book reflects a lower bound on arbitrage profits: the true opportunity may be several times higher if hidden demand - what we call a shadow order book - exists in the form of traders or their programmed agents waiting ready to accept new orders at the margin or to refill the order book as it empties.
-Not utilizing the order book is the theoretically rational strategy in many situations, where a trader does not want to leave an order that needlessly exposes some of the trader's information or that another trader with newer information can take advantage of it.
-Some exchanges actually allow explicit reserve or hidden orders, which allow big traders to hide their strategy by placing orders that are only partially revealed on the order book [Frey and Sandas, 2008].
+The public order book reflects a lower bound on arbitrage profits: the true arbitrage opportunity could be several times higher because of hidden demand - what we call a shadow order book - which exists in the form of traders or their programmed agents waiting ready to accept new orders at the margin or to refill the order book as it empties.
+Not utilizing the order book is the theoretically rational strategy in many situations, when a trader does not want to leave an order that needlessly exposes some of the trader's information or that another trader with newer information can take advantage of it.
+Some exchanges actually allow explicit reserve or hidden orders, which allow big traders to hide their strategy by placing orders that are only partially revealed on the order book (Frey and Sandas,

+2008).
 Betfair and Intrade do not explicitly support hidden orders; on these exchanges, the shadow order book takes the form of automated trading bots or human traders "waiting in the wings" ready to pounce quickly as conditions change.
 Clearing out both order books to fully align prices (modulo transaction fees) would yield the minimum amount of arbitrage gain.
 For example, suppose Market A has 5 shares for sale at \$0.10 and 5 more for sale at \$0.12, and Market B has bids to buy 5 shares at \$0.15 and 5 shares at \$0.13.
-A trader can buy 10 contracts in Market A for an average of \$0.11 and sell them in market B for an average of \$0.14.
+A trader can buy 10 contracts in Market A for an average of \$0.11 and sell them in Market B for an average of \$0.14.
 But, what if, once the trader starts selling in Market B at \$0.15, new bidders emerge clamoring to buy at \$0.14 or \$0.15?
-The profit per share could be closer to 0.04 instead of 0.03, and the total profit could be much higher than the 10x0.03 =\$0.30 profit explicit in the order book.
+The profit per share could be closer to \$0.04 instead of \$0.03, and the total profit could be much higher than the $10 \times \$0.03 = \0.30 profit explicit in the order book.
 Also note that the contract end date, in our case Election Day, represents only the latest possible time after which traders can reclaim capital; if prices align any time in the interim, traders can close out arbitrage positions, freeing up invested capital.